geebinge/ssh-via-device-streams/README.md

 As a next step install our [Azure IoT service SDK for Node.js](https://github.com/Azure/azure-iot-sdk-node/blob/main/service/readme.md) with `npm install azure-iothub` to get the latest version.

-download the [tcp_streaming_proxy.js](https://raw.githubusercontent.com/Azure/azure-iot-sdk-node/streams-preview/service/samples/tcp_streaming_proxy.js) and store it where ever you like.
+download the [devices streams service package](https://github.com/geebinge/ssh-via-device-streams/blob/main/device-streams-service/device-streams-service.zip) and extract it where ever you like.

 go to your IoT Hub an choose in the menue "Shared access policies" and choose below "Manage shared access policies" the "service" Policy Name and copy the primary connection string.